oomek/attractplus/Layouts.md

 -  `width` - Get/set the layout width.
 Default value is `ScreenWidth`.
 -  `height` - Get/set the layout height.
 Default value is `ScreenHeight`.
 -  `font` - Get/set the filename of the font which will be used for text and listbox objects in this layout.
--  `base_rotation` - Get the base orientation of Attract Mode which is set in General Settings.
+-  `base_rotation` - Get the base orientation of Attract-Mode which is set in General Settings.
 This property cannot be set from the script.
-This can be one of the following values:
-   -  `RotateScreen.None` (default)
-   -  `RotateScreen.Right`
-   -  `RotateScreen.Flip`
-   -  `RotateScreen.Left`
+Will return a [Rotation](#rotation) enum value.
--  `toggle_rotation` - Get/set the "toggle" orientation of the layout.
+-  `toggle_rotation` - Get/set the _user toggled_ orientation of the layout.
 The toggle rotation is added to the rotation set in general settings to determine what the actual rotation is at any given time.
 The user can change this value using the Rotation Toggle inputs.
-This can be one of the following values:
-   -  `RotateScreen.None` (default)
-   -  `RotateScreen.Right`
-   -  `RotateScreen.Flip`
-   -  `RotateScreen.Left`
+Must be a [Rotation](#rotation) enum value.
--  `page_size` - Get/set the number of entries to jump each time the `"Next Page"` or `"Previous Page"` button is pressed.
+-  `page_size` - Get/set the number of entries to jump each time the `"next_page"` or `"previous_page"` button is pressed.
 -  `preserve_aspect_ratio` - Get/set whether the overall layout aspect ratio should be preserved by the frontend.
 Default value is `false`.
 -  `time` - Get the number of milliseconds that the layout has been showing.
 -  `mouse_pointer` 🔶 - When set to `true` mouse pointer will be visible.